serverless/serverless/CONTRIBUTING.md

 2. Document introduced deprecation at `docs/deprecations.md` (new deprecation should be listed as **first** and follow the format of other documented deprecations)

+### Service configuration validation

+All newly introduced configuration properties should be covered by proper changes to configuration schema.
+For more details about configuration validation, please see [docs/configuration-validation](./configuration-validation.md).

 # Testing

 See [test/README](test/README.md)